xohw/MD6-FPGA-implementation/README.md

 * "videos" folder contain the video
 .............

 # Implementation of the algorithm on the board:

 **Part 1: Board Setup**

-1.Connect the board to the computer using a USB cable.
+		1. Connect the board to the computer using a USB cable.
-2.Open Vivado and create a new RTL project.
+		2. Open Vivado and create a new RTL project.
-3.Under 'Add Sources', include all the source codes (.v) from the 'MD6 codes' folder.
+		3. Under 'Add Sources', include all the source codes (.v) from the 'MD6 codes' folder.
-4.In 'Add Constraints', add the xdc file from the 'MD6 codes' folder.
+		4. In 'Add Constraints', add the xdc file from the 'MD6 codes' folder.
-5.In 'Default Part', select the required chip: Artix-7, XC7A35T1CPG236C (speed -1).
+		5. In 'Default Part', select the required chip: Artix-7, XC7A35T1CPG236C (speed -1).
-6.Run Synthesis, Implementation, and generate the Bitstream.
+		6. Run Synthesis, Implementation, and generate the Bitstream.
-7.Program the device
+		7. Program the device.

 **Part 2: PC Setup**

 		1. Check the "COM" number connected to the board in the device manager of your computer.
 		2. Based on the loaded XDC file, press the reset button "BTNU" on the board (top button).
 		3. Open the "md6_interface.py" python file.
 		4. Select the message and key type you want to insert.
 		5. Enter the message - M.
 		6. Enter the key - K (optional).
 		7. Choose the length of the hashed message - d.
 		8. Choose the mode control - L (optional).
 		9. Choose the number of rounds - r (optional).
-		10. Enter the COM number
+		10. Enter the COM number.
-		11. Check that all the LD0-LD7 lights are on (This means that the data has been arrived) and LD8 is on (This means that message has been hashed).
+		11. Check that all the LD0-LD7 lights are on (This means that the data has been arrived). and LD8 is on (This means that message has been hashed).
-		12. Press the "BTNC" button on the panel (the middle button) for receiving the hashed message
+		12. Press the "BTNC" button on the panel (the middle button) for receiving the hashed message.

 # Instructions for running the test vector: